Matty Lawrence on the State of Football: 2018

 Jan Vertonghen is an absolute must at the heart of the defence, but I would make a solid case for Virgil van Dijk being included instead of Nicolas Otamendi.

 Yes, Otamendi has flourished this season under the tutelage of Pep Guardiola while completing 2665 passes to date.
 That’s 300 more than any other player, but VVD has had such a positive, calming influence on the previously jittery Liverpool backline that his presence shouldn’t be ignored.
-Unfortunately his protracted move from Southampton has rightly had a negative effect on his chances at the ballot box.
+Unfortunately, his protracted move from Southampton has rightly had a negative effect on his chances at the ballot box.

 Marcus Alonso has slotted into the left back berth, and here I have a little bit of a problem.
 Technically, Alonso plays left wing back for Chelsea, but I think it is much easier to consider him a left midfielder in their 3-4-3 formation.
 Alonso has chipped in with six goals this season and been a real positive for Chelsea, but a left back he ain’t.

 With 20 appearances to date (possibly too few for consideration) Andrew Robertson had to have been in with a shout.
-The £8m signing from Hull City has been an absolute bargain and settled into the massive football club that Liverpool is with consummate ease.
+The £8m signing from Hull City has been an absolute bargain and has settled into the massive football club that Liverpool is with consummate ease.
 Poor old Alberto Moreno has hardly had a sniff after the first few games of the season.

 The rest of the PFA 11 2018 is fine by me